Paper Summary: Exploring the Limits of Transfer Learning with a Unified Text-to-text TransformerLast updated:

 Interesting take here, about the quality of CommonCrawl data: "Unfortunately, the majority of the resulting text is not natural language.
 Instead, it largely comprises gibberish or boiler-plate text like menus, error messages, or duplicate text."

-- Here, they also say how they preprocessed/filtered the data to arrive at higher-quality text for training
+- Here, they also say how they preprocessed/filtered the data to arrive at higher-quality text for training.
+Been there, done that

 1: Includes tasks such as: question answering, translation, document summarization, sentiment classification, document classification.